Impostor/Impostor/docs/Writing-a-plugin.md

 ### Using other libraries

 Sometimes you need to use libraries that the original Impostor server does not provide.
 The dll files of these libraries must be placed in the `libraries` folder next to the server executable.
 You could also provide them by modifying the `PluginLoader.Libraries` option in the `config.json`, similarly to the `PluginLoader.Paths` option.

+### Impostor versions

+It is important to use the correct versions when working with `Impostor.Api` prereleases and the `Impostor` dev builds to reduce the chances of mismatching assemblies.

+**Example**

+The prerelease `Impostor.Api` package `1.2.0-ci.54` belongs to build `54` on AppVeyor, which can be found here https://ci.appveyor.com/project/Impostor/Impostor/build/54.
+Notice the `54` on the end of the url.

 ## 8. Missing/invalid data or want more functions?